 Role: Artist / Performer / Technical Lead

-- Developing performance media ecosystem with platforms such as TouchDesigner, Unity, Ableton Live, and Max
+- Developing performance/installation media ecosystem connecting platforms such as TouchDesigner, Unity, Ableton Live, and Max

 - Designing and building the installation environment in collaboration with Wesley Taylor and architect Aaron Jones